-Knowing the local area because you live there is very different to understanding the property fundamentals of an area.
+Knowing the local area because you live it is very different from understanding the property fundamentals of an area.

-4. House are a better investment because of the land.
+4. Houses are a better investment because of the land.

 While there are investors who will argue black and blue that the land holds the value, not the bricks on it, that’s not exactly right.